Privacy in Speech Technology: Threat and attack models

-\begin{mdframed} Speech \changed{data} can be exposed in two ways (see \cref{fig:threatmodel}): First, when a \emph{private message is transmitted}, it is a threat to privacy when contrary to the preferences of the user, it is used in an unexpected way or transmitted to a third party.
+Speech {data} can be exposed in two ways (see \cref{fig:threatmodel}): First, when \emph{{target information} is transmitted}, it is a threat to privacy when, contrary to the preferences of the user, it is used in an unexpected way or transmitted to a third party.
 Second, since speech contains a wide range of private information (see \cref{tab:categories}) which is bundled in the acoustic signal in complicated ways, it is challenging to extract only the desired message.
-Typically, speech information thus always contains consequential side information bundled into the private message.
-It is a threat to privacy when such \emph{private side-information is transmitted} to an undesired recipient alongside the private message.
-Per definition, we here assume that the legitimate recipient can be trusted with the side information and that any undesirable use of it is labeled as an undesirable service.
+Typically, speech always contains consequential side information bundled into the {target information}.
+It is a threat to privacy when such \emph{private side-information is transmitted} to an undesired recipient alongside the {target information}.
+By definition, we here assume that the legitimate recipient can be trusted with the side information and that any undesirable use of it is labeled as an undesirable service.

-The difference between the two forms of information makes an important difference in approaches to mitigation. \changed{Transmitting the private message to the recipient is the desired outcome of the interaction and we can thus not complete the desired task without sending the message.
-In some cases, though, we can reduce the amount of information content in the private message, and more generally, we should always secure the transmission for example through cryptography (see \cref{sec:reproduction,sec:crypto,sec:theoretical}).
+The difference between the two forms of information makes an important difference in approaches to mitigation. {Transmitting the {target information} to the recipient is the desired outcome of the interaction, and we can thus not complete the desired task without sending the message.
+In some cases, though, we can reduce the amount of information content in the {target information}, and more generally, we should always secure the transmission, for example, through cryptography (see \cref{sec:isolation,sec:crypto,sec:design_of_protections}).
 Some cryptographic methods, such as homomorphic encryption, even keep the message secret from the receiver but allow the processing of a desired task. } However, when side-information is exposed, as additional methods we can also use signal processing to better remove, replace, or distort such side-information (see \cref{sec:isolation}).